codeoverflow-org/nodecg-io-docs/docs/getting_started/existing_bundle.md

 ```

 `onAvailable` is especially useful to add event handlers to clients.
-E.g. if you want to react to donations or chat messages you can add event handlers for these here.
+E.g., if you want to react to donations or chat messages you can add event handlers for these here.

 Handlers added with `onUnavailable` will get called if your bundle was not assigned a service instance or if there was an error in service client creation: